We’re Committed to Sustainable Floristry and Events

 Artificial flowers are safer to use when hanging as there are no heavy water filled vessels and unnecessary drips, therefore preventing potential hazards.

-Artificial flowers also reduce water consumption as they do not require watering!
+Artificial flowers also reduce water consumption as they do not require watering, and can be reused!

 We recycle unwanted vases